stef-levesque/vscode-autohotkey/README.md

 ## What's New

+1. Docment formation, supports both v1 and v2
+2. Parser improved
-1. New configuration `documentLanguage`
+3. New configuration `documentLanguage`
    - Which lanuage document is shown for code completion hint
    - Only chinese document of build-in varible avaible now
-2. Build-in Variable and Function(partly) hint.
+4. Build-in Variable and Function(partly) hint.
    - Need documentions which is easy to be parsed by js/ts.
 If you find any, help please.

 ## Notice